-Discrimination at First Sight; The Reality of Government Agencies Not Being ADA CompliantPublished on
+Discrimination at First Sight; The Reality of Government Agencies Not Being 508 CompliantPublished on

-When he received financial or other important communications in the mail, for example, he paid high school students to read them aloud, rather than going to his parents and risk a lecture on his spending habits and life choices.
+As a young man, when Lou received government documents or other important communication in the mail.
+He paid high school students to read them aloud.
 Unlike other young adults in their 20s, Lou sacrificed his privacy and security to achieve independence.

 No one should ever experience what Lou did all those years ago.
-However, the reality is many people who are blind, who have low vision or a reading disability are still not able to access important documents readily and without challenges.
+The reality is people who have a visual or reading disability are unable to access important documents and without challenges.

-In addition to banks, hospitals, and other types of businesses, government agencies and institutions are also mandated to provide consumers with information in accessible formats.
-In March 2017 the Information Technology and Innovation Foundation (ITIF) analyzed the accessibility of government websites and found 58% of the 300 most widely used government sites indicated significant accessibility problems.
+In addition to banks, hospitals, and other businesses, government agencies and institutions must provide consumers with information in accessible formats.
+In March 2017, the Information Technology and Innovation Foundation (ITIF) analyzed the accessibility of government websites.
+They found 58% of the 300 most widely used government sites indicated significant accessibility problems.

-So, what happens when equal access is not provided?
+So, what happens when equal access is denied?

-When a person with blindness or a visual impairment contacts a government agency and asks for assistance, they should be met with a quick and satisfactory response.
-However, often people who have a disability are met with “I don’t know who can help you.”
-This is a barrier that is preventing a person from gaining equal access.
+When a person with a visual impairment or blindness contacts a government agency and asks for assistance, they can expect a quick and satisfactory response.
+However, they frequently hear “I don’t know who can help you”.
+This is a barrier that is preventing a person from getting the information they need.

 Personal accessible technology is useless when agency websites are not accessible.

-Even when a person with blindness, low vision or other visual disability has a personal accessibility solution such a screen reader, they still need government agencies to provide accessible websites and PDFs.
+Even when someone has a personal accessibility solution such as a screen reader, they still need government agencies to provide accessible websites and PDFs.

 We miss valuable opportunities to communicate much-needed information.

-The “Effective Communication Rule”, under Title II and Title III of the Americans with Disability Act, makes it mandatory for public and private businesses to provide equal access to all communication.
-Accessible formats like braille and large print are just additional ways of presenting the same content in an accommodating method.
+The “Effective Communication Rule,” under Title II and Title III of the Americans with Disability Act (ADA), makes it mandatory for public and private businesses to provide equal access to all communication.
+Accessible formats like braille and large print are just additional ways of presenting the same content in an accessible format.

 People miss out on valuable government agency resources.

-If agencies do not provide accessible documents or 508 compliant websites following WCAG 2.0 AA standards, people cannot be active participants in the programs and resources these agencies offer.
+If agencies do not provide accessible documents or 508 compliant websites following Web Content Accessibility Guidelines (WCAG) AA standards, people cannot be active participants in these agencies’ programs and resources.
 It is a common but inaccurate perception that every person with a disability has a family member or friend who can help them navigate inaccessible websites and complete inaccessible forms.
-Moreover, people with disabilities shouldn’t have to reach out to their friends or families—government agencies should empower them with accessible document options.
+Moreover, people with disabilities shouldn’t have to reach out to their friends or families.
+Government agencies should empower them with accessible document options.